CagatayKahramann/k8s-basicauth-demo/README.md

 # k8s-basicauth-demo

 ## Introduction
 This project demonstrates the deployment of a Next.js dashboard application using Kubernetes, with basic authentication enabled via Ingress.
 The deployment utilizes Minikube for local development and testing.
+When you navigate to the URL address defined in the Ingress resource, the browser will prompt you for a username and password.

 ## Description
 The Next.js dashboard application is containerized and deployed on a Kubernetes cluster.
 The deployment includes: